-The approved Audit Plan may be updated/amended during the year in response to developments in the Eni Strategic Plan, the risk profile, the ownership structure of the Group and other emerging issues of special importance on the occasion of the presentation of the half-year report by the Head of Internal Audit.
+The approved Audit Plan may be updated/amended during the year in response to developments in the Eni Strategic Plan, the risk profile, the ownership structure of the Group and other emerging issues of special importance on the occasion of the presentation of the half-yearly report by the Head of Internal Audit.

-Spot audits The Head of the Internal Audit function may also order spot audits not provided for under the Plan, also based on requests from: administration, control and supervisory bodies as well as from top management.
+The Head of the Internal Audit function may also order Audit Spot not provided for under the Plan, also based on requests from administration, control and supervisory bodies as well as from top management.